JuliaGPU/juliagpu.org/content/other.md

 available.
 This package can be used to compile and execute GPU kernels written in OpenCL C.

+## ArrayFire

+ArrayFire is a general-purpose software library that targets CPUs, GPUs, and other accelerator hardware.
+The [ArrayFire.jl](https://github.com/JuliaGPU/ArrayFire.jl) package provides a Julia interface to this library, and makes it possible to program accelerators using an array abstraction built on the ArrayFire library.

 ## oneAPI

 Support for the oneAPI programming model is a work in progress, and can be found